 If the search engines are able to get to your website easier, it will be easy for you to rank with the on-site and off-site optimization that comes after.
 There are many different areas that should be reviewed and fixed as part of this process and as part of your ongoing SEO campaign.

-Throughout this post, I will talk about a couple of tools that can be used to determine what needs improvement as far as technical SEO goes, and for what purpose these tools serve.
+Throughout this post, we'll cover several tools that can be used to determine what needs improvement as far as technical SEO goes, and the purpose each tool serves.

 Additionally, Google Webmaster Tools allows you to check you Robots.txt file (a file on your website that prevents search engines from listing certain pages in search results) to ensure none of the important pages are being blocked from search engines.

 It also allows you to see if your sitemap of your website is error free.
 This is important, because a sitemap that's riddled with errors can create an unpleasant user experience for website visitors.
 Among other things, it also allows you to pick out the duplicate page titles and descriptions so you can go into the website and fix them in order to avoid ranking penalties by search engines.